 Nanjing holds the honour of being a former capital city for many different dynasties.
 Explore ancient temples, a former presidential palace, and various culturally significant destinations.

-When you reach the city, travel to Xuanwu Lake.
-A nearby park provides paths with views of the lake and surrounding landscape.
+Upon reaching the city, travel to Xuanwu Lake.
+A nearby park provides paths with views of the lake and the surrounding landscape.

-As you walk around the lake, you’ll eventually reach the well-preserved Ming City Wall.
+As you walk around Xuanwu Lake, you’ll eventually reach the well-preserved Ming City Wall.
 You can walk on top of a portion of the wall and get a view of the city’s skyline.

 Before the day is over, visit the Presidential Palace.
-The old government building isn’t very impressive but the courtyard has two gardens with breathtaking scenery.
+The old government building isn’t too impressive, but the courtyard has two gardens with breathtaking scenery.

 Spend the afternoon exploring Xinjiekou in the middle of the modern downtown area.
 The skyscrapers and bright lights resemble a miniature Times Square.
 You’ll find a wide variety of malls, upscale shops, restaurants, and bars.